intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 [ISSUE #24](https://github.com/intarchboard/program-rfced-future/issues/24).

-## RSCE Selection
+## RSEA Selection

-The IETF LLC will form a selection committee, including members from the community, that will be responsible for making a recommendation to the IETF LLC for the RSCE role.
+The IETF LLC will form a selection committee, including members from the community, that will be responsible for making a recommendation to the IETF LLC for the RSEA role.
 The selection committee will take into account the [role definition](https://github.com/intarchboard/program-rfced-future/blob/master/Issue12-RSE-role.md) as well as any other information that the committee deems necessary or helpful in making its decision.
+The IETF LLC is responsible for contracting or employment of the RSEA.

-## RSCE Performance Evaluation
+## RSEA Performance Evaluation

-Periodically, the IETF LLC will evaluate the performance of the RSCE, including a call for confidential input from the community.
+Periodically, the IETF LLC will evaluate the performance of the RSEA, including a call for confidential input from the community.
+The IETF LLC will produce a draft performance evaluation for the RSAB (not including the RSEA), which will provide feedback to the IETF LLC.

 # Policy Implementation Function